-Dr. Howard Johnson has recently joined us as Director of Educational Services.
+Dr. Howard Johnson has recently joined us as Director of Special Services Administration (DOSSA).
 She has been an educator in the field of special education for 23 years and has served in multiple capacities during those years.
 Dr. Johnson first served as a special education teacher of students with varying exceptionalities in Florida and then brought those skills to Hampton, Virginia where she also served as a teacher of students with intellectual, emotional and learning disabilities.
 Dr. Johnson continued her career, eventually moving into Central Administration with Fairfax County Public Schools.
 During her time with FCPS, Dr. Johnson served first as an Educational Specialist and was promoted to Coordinator of Contract Services (renamed, Multi-Agency Services).
 As the Program Manager, she was responsible for overseeing the monitoring of all special education student placements in non-public schools across the nation.
 She also provided guidance to her staff of specialists in the management of students’ non-public school placements.
 In addition, Dr. Johnson provided guidance, training and consultation to colleagues in the local government, non-public schools and public schools throughout the state.

 Dr. Johnson has won multiple awards in the field of education and outside the field.
 Among her awards are the SALLIE Mae First Class Teacher award; Teacher of the Year; Disney’s Doers and Dreamers award; Readers’ Digest Education Hero; and the Governor’s award, Florida’s Finest.